MicrosoftDocs/winrt-api/windows.applicationmodel.calls/voipcallcoordinator_reservecallresourcesasync_606497988.md

 Each call requires separate resources.
 To handle multiple VoIP calls simultaneously, you must invoke this method once for each call.

-Resources are freed automatically when a call is completed.
+Resources are freed automatically when the last call is completed.

-You should call **ReserveCallResourcesAsync** only once.
-See the code example.

 ## -see-also